astatide/kwinOverview/README.md

 * In addition, I wanted to keep activities close but separate; hence why they're shown down below.

-* I've avoided using plasma components wherever possible (although it's still tied pretty heavily to activities), largely to maintain design cleanliness.
+* I've avoided using plasma components wherever possible (although it's still tied pretty heavily to activities) to ensure that regardless of what theme you're using, the components are still visible.

 * By using the KWin scripting interface, it doesn't actually rely on compositing!
-Although it really just shows the icon, so it's not terribly clear what application/window is what.
+Although it really just shows the icon when compositing is disabled, so it's not THAT useful at the moment when that's the case.
+Perhaps I'll add some text for when compositing is disabled.

 * Although I like scaling animations as much as the next person (visually, they're easy to parse), I found implementing them slowed down even my desktop with more than two windows on the screen; something about the repaints for the thumbnails is slow.
+Hence why most of the animations are fading/sliding around.

 ## Known Bugs